Kettlebell Upright Row

 Instructions

-• Start by standing with your feet shoulder-width apart, holding a kettlebell with both hands in front of your thighs.
+• Stand tall with your feet about hip-width apart and hold the kettlebell with both hands in front of your thighs.

 Tips & Tricks